aliirz/aliirz.com/_posts/2025-08-05-Remember-when-we-owned-our-files.markdown

 ---
 layout: post
 title: "Remember when we owned our files?"
+description: "There was a time when we controlled our data.
+You didn't need permission from a company to send someone a file.
+You didn't need an account.
+You didn't need to agree to anything.
+You just shared it.
+One computer talked to another.
+That was enough."
 date: 2025-08-05
 categories: [tech, nostalgia]
 image: "images/Nostalgia Picture from Unsplash.jpg"